-Liverpool is such a diverse place and it’s a shame really that sometimes it is too easily identified as just the Beatles or the Football when in fact it has so much more to offer.
+Liverpool is such a diverse place that sometimes it is too easily identified as just the Beatles or the Football when in fact it has so much more to offer.

 Here of some of our favourite things to do during a minibreak in Liverpool and do you know that Liverpool is only 45 minutes away from Medieval Chester or 90 minutes away from North Wales!

 Radio City Tower Tour

 This has to be Liverpool’s best kept secret, its fully accessible and has the friendliest staff.
 If this tower was anywhere else in the world you would queue for hours yet you can arrive at reception and be whisked up to the top 138m above the city with views out to North Wales.
 You can do the double with this tour and combine it with the daily Liverpool Beatles Walk with a Liverpool Tour Guide which starts at 10.30am. https://brilliantliverpooltours.rezdy.com/catalog/163207/beatles-walk

 Baltic Market & lunch at Fodder!

 This is our newest hidden gem, a food market on Thursday or Friday evening or all weekend on Saturdays, trendy cafes’ open all week, shops and trendy indoor markets selling period clothes and musical instruments, this is all in an area called the Brewery Village in the former Caines Brewery.
 Fodder is our favourite place for lunch with vegetarian and meat versions of Liverpool’s traditional dish called Scouse.

 Made famous by the song Ferry Cross the Mersey written by Gerry Marsden https://genius.com/Gerry-and-the-pacemakers-ferry-cross-the-mersey-lyrics